 The final episode is „My Struggle II“.
 People all over the world begin to fall ill and Scully works with Agent Einstein to find a cure, while Mulder has gone missing.
 The track „Recap“ opens the episode with the pulsating rhythms already heard in the first episode.
 With „Scully’s Story“ the agent tells the viewer her backstory on the X-Files, mirroring Mulder’s narration from the first episode.
 The track „Vaccine Alienation/One Class Infection“ underlines the scene in the hospital, as more and more infected people are brought in, with suspensful ambient sounds and pulsating rhythms.
 The Spartan Virus, a virus designed to strip humans off their immune system, seems to be the cause.
 Scully meets with Agent Reyes and the track „Smoking God“ accompanies her conversation with menacing sound patterns as Reyes reveals to Scully, that the Cigarette Smoking Man is still alive.
 The pulsating rhythms return in „William Is Out There“, as the vaccine is achieved.
 Scully rushes to Einstein and Mulder, who are stuck in a traffic jam on 14th Street Bridge. „Music plays such an important part here, as we head into the endgame“, said Chris Carter in his audio commentary on the Blu-ray release.
 The music turns into a dramatic action piece, as Scully makes her way to Mulder and Einstein.
 But she finds Mulder to be too ill for the vaccine to cure him.
 He can only survive with a cell transplant and the only person who can give that to Mulder is their son William.
 But no one knows where he is.
 Suddenly a bright light appears from the sky and a triangular-shaped UFO hovers over the agents.
 With this cliffhanger the episode and the event series end.

 „The X-Files End Credits (New Orbit)“ is a new version of the X-Files theme created by Snow for the end credits of every episode.
 It is followed by the almost traditional by now „I Made This/20th Century Fox Fanfare“.
 But wait, that’s not the end of the album.
 As you might have noticed there is one episode missing in the running order.
 The third episode „Mulder and Scully meet the Were-Monster“, written and directed by Darin Morgan, has the smallest amount of music from all episodes of the event series.
 There are only 18 minutes of music in this episode and it’s split into 22 small cues, sometimes not even running for one minute.
 That’s why the album producers decided to make a musical suite out of some of the cues.
 But why this suite was put at the very end of disc two, after the end credits and even marked as „Bonus Track“, is something worth an X-File.
 The quirky music is pretty short, running not even three minutes, although the running time on the back cover says 4:32 minutes.
 It ends with a heartfelt closure as Mulder says goodbye to the were-lizard.
-In the episode four notes from the main theme can be heard here, but there are not on Snow’s original track, suggesting that they were edited onto the music afterwards.
+In the episode four notes from the main theme can be heard here, but they are not on Snow’s original track, suggesting that they were edited onto the music afterwards.

 While the episodes were surely not top notch X-Files stuff, the music department is in safe hands.
 Mark Snow not only evokes the atmosphere of The X-Files of the past, but adds new sounds and color to the palette.
 And I’m really looking forward to more of his music coming with the new episodes in 2018.
 Hopefully the music won’t be mixed down again as it was on this Event Series.